John15321/flatcar-app-minecraft/README.md

   If you plan to **locally** generate your Ignition file from the Butane YAML, you’ll need the [Butane CLI](https://coreos.github.io/butane/) or Docker image.
 If you prefer, you can also write or edit the Ignition config directly.

 - **Basic Container & CLI Knowledge**
-  Because we’re containerizing Minecraft, knowing some Docker basics—like pulling images, viewing logs, or stopping containers—will help troubleshoot any issues.
+  Because we’re containerizing Minecraft, knowing some Docker basics-like pulling images, viewing logs, or stopping containers-will help troubleshoot any issues.

 ### Notes on Firewalls & Security
 - This example does **not** automatically configure OS-level firewalls beyond what Azure (or your cloud/provider) might offer.
 Make sure to open or secure ports if you’re using another environment.